Inside Laurene Powell Jobs’s big bet on digital curriculum

 Emerson Collective has been understanding of such timelines; News Corp, on the other hand, was less so.
 Interviews with former executives who were involved with Amplify during its News Corp years paint a picture of never-ending product delays, squabbles over resources, and mounting frustration.
 At the outset, though, employees looked on the $360 million deal with a sense of promise.

 “News Corp seemed like a fresh slate.
-It wasn’t a big pre-existing [education] company that was going to layer on their vision,” says Li Reilly Madlin, Amplify’s former deputy general counsel.
+It wasn’t a big pre-existing [education] company that was going to layer on their vision,” says Li Reilly, Amplify’s former deputy general counsel.

 Indeed, News Corp had no prior education assets or experience.
-Then-chairman and CEO Rupert Murdoch had recently ramped up his education philanthropy, and had become enamored with the idea of combining his business and charitable interests.
+Then chairman and CEO Rupert Murdoch had recently ramped up his education philanthropy, and had become enamored with the idea of combining his business and charitable interests.
 Around the same time, the education reform movement was championing the idea of applying business principles and practices, like data analytics, to schools; why not take the next step, Murdoch mused, and use a business venture to achieve better student outcomes?

 The deal to acquire Amplify came together quickly—no bankers were involved.
 Berger had received an unsolicited offer from Pearson during a breakfast meeting, and brought the matter to his board of directors.
 (Pearson declined to comment.)
 By happenstance, around the same time, one of Berger’s contacts in the education reform world asked him to weigh in on Murdoch’s still-murky plans.
 Suddenly, the company had a bidding war on its hands, as Berger went from adviser to target.
 In the end, News Corp “radically” overpaid what was then known as Wireless Generation, according to a source familiar with the $360 million deal, which gave News Corp a 90% stake.
 Berger pocketed $40 million, including performance incentives, and agreed to stay on as head of curriculum.